 Fullerton went to work at Fender’s shop on February 2, 1948.
 His first job was repairing amplifiers, and he and Fender began working on a prototype solidbody Spanish electric guitar the same year.

-While Fender had already built and marketed some steel guitars along with Kaufmann under the K&F brand, Fullerton recounted in his 1993 book, Guitar Legends: The Evolution of the Guitar from Fender to G&L, that when he signed on with Leo’s shop, he told Fender he knew more about “the regular guitar” than steels.
+While Fender had already built lap-steel guitars with Kaufmann under the K&F brand, Fullerton recounted in his 1993 book, Guitar Legends: The Evolution of the Guitar from Fender to G&L, that when he signed on with Leo’s shop, he told Fender he knew more about “the regular guitar” than steels.
 Accordingly, Fender counted on Fullerton’s input about the development of electric Spanish instruments from the beginning of their association.

 Fender and Fullerton next developed what was perceived as an entirely new instrument – a solidbody, guitar-shaped electric bass.
 With a fretted neck and easy playability, what became known as the Precision Bass was designed as an alternative to the cumbersome upright “doghouse” bass found in most combos.
-Fullerton noted that he and Leo would often work long into the night on their new creation, and recounted that by the time the P-Bass was developed, the two were assisted by Hawaiian musician Freddie Tavares in developing instruments.
+Fullerton noted that he and Leo would often work into the night on their new creation, and recounted that by the time the P-Bass was developed, Hawaiian musician Freddie Tavares was helping them develop instruments.

-The Stratocaster, which would ultimately become the world’s best-selling electric guitar, was up next for the Fender company, and this time around, Leo, George, and Freddie had the input of a musician named Bill Carson, who would field-test prototype instruments for the company.
-Carson would ultimately join the Fender company, working in guitar production at the factory, and later, in sales.
+Their next instrument was the Stratocaster, which would become the world’s best-selling electric guitar.
+This time, Leo, George, and Freddie had the input of a musician named Bill Carson, who field-tested prototypes for the company.
+Carson ultimately joined the Fender company, working in guitar production at the factory, and later, in sales.

-While Fullerton wasn’t as involved with the development of subsequent Fender models, the company’s custom-color concept, introduced in the late ’50s, was his.
+While Fullerton wasn’t as involved with the development of subsequent models, he did devise the company’s custom-color concept in the late ’50s.

 “The first custom-color instrument was a Fiesta Red Jazzmaster, and I still own it,” Fullerton said.
 “The sales staff laughed when it was introduced, but I had the last laugh!”

-Fullerton was Vice-President for Production when the company was sold to CBS in 1965, and Leo Fender retired.
-Fullerton remained with the Fender company under CBS ownership until 1970.
-He worked briefly with Ernie Ball in the development of Earthwood guitars and basses.
-In the mid ’70s he joined Leo Fender in the original Music Man company, and ultimately, the two, along with longtime Fender salesman Dale Hyatt, founded yet another guitar company, G&L.
+Fullerton was Vice President for Production when the company was sold to CBS in 1965, and Leo Fender retired.
+Fullerton remained with Fender under CBS ownership until 1970, then worked briefly with Ernie Ball in the development of Earthwood guitars and basses.
+In the mid ’70s, he joined Leo Fender at Music Man, and along with longtime Fender salesman Dale Hyatt, the two then founded G&L.

-“What Leo tried to do with Music Man guitars, and later, G&L, was design guitars through his CLF Research company that didn’t look like the instruments he’d designed at Fender,” Fullerton said.
-“He wanted these newer brands to be improvements on his earlier designs.
+“What Leo tried to do with Music Man and G&L was design guitars through his CLF Research company that didn’t look like the instruments he’d designed at Fender,” Fullerton said.
+“He wanted the newer brands to be improvements on his earlier designs.
 In a lot of ways, he had his work cut out for him.
 But he felt his later designs were the best he’d ever done.”

-G&L instruments were built in a facility on Fender Avenue in Fullerton, where Leo had built a complex.
-The line initially consisted of the F-100 guitar and the L-1000 and L-2000 basses, and quickly expanded to include numerous models that appealed to many working players.
+G&L instruments were made on Fender Avenue in Fullerton, where Leo had built a complex.
+The line initially consisted of the F-100 guitar and the L-1000 and L-2000 basses, and quickly expanded to include numerous models.

 Fullerton had bypass surgery in the mid ’80s, and, under the advice of his doctor, sold his G&L stock to Leo then settled into a vice-president/consultant position.
 He continued to monitor Leo’s well-being as his health deteriorated due to Parkinson’s Disease.
-When Fender passed away in March, 1991, Fullerton helped design his headstone.
+When Fender passed away in March of ’91, Fullerton helped design his headstone.

-Fullerton continued as a consultant with G&L, and the company ultimately marketed a George Fullerton signature Legacy model guitar.
+Fullerton continued as a consultant with G&L, and the company ultimately marketed a signature Legacy model bearing his name.

 Fullerton’s Guitar Legends book was later supplemented with Guitars From George and Leo: How Leo Fender and I Built G&L Guitars, published in 2004.